VioletSnow08-EAHS/FBLARoverAgenda_Backend/README.md

   - When running the project for the first time, the database will be seeded with an admin user.
   - You can log in to this account with the username `admin` and the password `Password123!`.
 It is _highly_ recommended that you change this password after logging in for the first time.

+## Credits

+Rover Agenda is an app designed by Karolina Kotlarz, Vincent Lauro, and Emma Li.

+Further information can be found in the Rover Agenda Documentation: https://github.com/KarolinaKotlarz/rover_agenda/wiki/Documentation

+View our application code at: https://github.com/KarolinaKotlarz/rover_agenda